JMAConsulting/biz.jmaconsulting.mte/README.md

     * Message Is Opened
     * Message Is Marked As Spam
     * Message Is Rejected
-  * In Post to URL, enter the resource URL from 5 above, followed by biz.jmaconsulting.mte/CRM/Mte/Page/callback.php.
-For example: http://yourorg.org/civicrm/mte/callback?name=username&pass=password&key=civicrm-site-key where username and password are from step 7 above and the civicrm-site-key is from step 8 above.
+  * In Post to URL, enter the resource URL that you saved in the previous step above.
+For example: http://yourorg.org//civicrm/ajax/mte/callback?mandrillSecret=108d3af8a77fc502 where username and password are from step 7 above and the civicrm-site-key is from step 8 above.
 * Test by doing an action in CiviCRM that sends out a non-bulk email.